delk73/synesthetic-schemas/meta/SSOT_AUDIT.md

 - Checks: Confirm every schema file contains a unique, non-empty `$id`.; Confirm every schema file specifies `$schema` as 'https://json-schema.org/draft/2020-12/schema'.
 - Acceptance: All schemas are uniquely identified and use the correct draft.; All schema `$id` values are unique across the project.

-### C4: Example to schema linkage — FAIL
+### C4: Example to schema linkage — PASS

-- jsonschema not available to perform validation
-- Install dependencies and retry (error: No module named 'jsonschema')
+- 14 examples OK
 - Checks: Confirm every example JSON file contains a top-level `"$schemaRef"` key pointing to a valid schema.
 - Acceptance: All examples pass strict validation against their linked schemas.